helm/charts/stable/horovod/README.md

 ## Introduction

-This chart bootstraps Horovod which is a Distributed TensorFlow Framework on a Kubernetes cluster using the Helm Package manager.
-It deploys Horovod workers as statefulsets, and the Horovod master as a job, then discover the the host list automatically.ß
+This chart bootstraps Horovod which is a Distributed TensorFlow Framework on a Kubernetes cluster using the Helm Package Manager.
+It deploys Horovod workers as statefulsets, and the Horovod master as a job, then discover the host list automatically.

 ## Prerequisites